Wednesday 13 November

 Location TBC

-4 - Establishing a direct connection between students and established professionals in the music industry, the example of the AEC Mentorship Programme for young female and non-binary composers, songwriters and jazz students
+4 - Establishing a direct connection between emerging artists and established professionals in the music industry - the example of the Mentorship Programme for young female and non-binary composers, songwriters and jazz students developed jointly by AEC, ECSA, EJN

 Location TBC